EMG-MU/WAPPAC_docs/docs/rules_eval_criteria.md

    * Final evaluation is performed by setting `eval_flag = true` in `my_sim_input_file.json` (see [Simulation Input File](./simulation_platform/sim_input.md)).
      This automatically executes all three **official sea-state scenarios** in a **randomized order**, each using fixed internal seeds.
-     The controller is not informed of which scenario is active and must therefore adapt its response accordingly.
+     The controller is not informed of which scenario is active and should therefore adapt its response accordingly.
    * The process generates three **encrypted output files** (one per sea state) in the `evaluation_outputs/` directory.
-     These files are the **official submission**.
+     These files are part of the **official submission** documents.
    * The **COER team will re-run** each participant’s controller using the **official WAPPAC simulation platform**, under identical solvers, hydrodynamic models, and conditions.
      This ensures **reproducibility and fairness** across all submissions.
    * Any missing, non-functional, or non-reproducible controller for a given sea state will result in the **exclusion** of that sea state’s score $\mathcal{G}_i$ from $\mathcal{G}_{\text{total}}$.